 Do Not Feel Obligated to Don a Tie

 Looks without ties are relaxed and work incredibly well for more open dress codes, in particular for semi-formal attire.
-Keep in mind it is the way you style your overall look which will give it a formal appeal, and not necessarily the fact that you are wearing a tie.
+Remember, it is the way you style your overall look which will give it a formal appeal, and not necessarily the fact that you are wearing a tie.
 Preserve a fitted silhouette when executing looks and attempt trends classically to ensure a perennially stylish essence to your ensembles.

 Ties can be used to enhance looks, but do so with caution.
-Textured ties, like crotchet styles, are fantastic for a modern attempt at accessorising without looking too formalistic or corporate.
+Textured ties, like crochet styles, are fantastic for a modern attempt at accessorising without looking too formalistic or corporate.
 Ensure they are youthful with subtle incorporations of patterns and colours.

 Be Wary of Day and Night Events

 Understand what kind of event you are going to.
 Day events tend not to call for overly formal attire, so keep things relatively laidback, incorporating well-fitted cotton blazers and more textured shirts for effortless looks.
 Semi-formal night looks call for a more sophisticated appearance but don’t be afraid to experiment with different fabrics.
 Night events also call for deeper, darker suiting as well as more dusky toned accessories.
 Harness these colour palettes for fail-safe day and night semi-formal looks.